How to master your dance audition

 Dance can be an intimidating part of any Performing Arts audition, so it’s important to take as much time as you can to be well prepared.
 Our Head of Dance, Nathan Potter, gives his best advice on how to master your dance audition.

 Even if you’ve had a bit of a sleepless night due to nerves and it may feel like the last thing you want, it’s important to make sure you eat a good breakfast and eat it early enough to digest!
+Your nutrition is vital.

-After the audition – Wait until you’ve been given clearance to leave the studio.
-If the panel need to see anything else, they’ll ask at this point, so always pay attention to what’s going on in case you miss anything.
+Wait until you’ve been given clearance to leave the studio.
+If the panel needs to see anything else, they’ll ask at this point, so always pay attention to what’s going on in case you miss anything.
 You’ll have been pushing yourself for an hour or so, so remember to cool down.
 You can take this time to think about the next step in the process.

 If you’re tense and nervous, the panel will be too.
 If you’re having a good time, so will they!
 REMEMBER!
 Everyone on the panel wants you to succeed and be your best.

 For more advice on your audition and what to expect, read our full audition advice guide.